DAndyPhm0609/Everest/README.md

 Creating the adapter for viewing the list of book data in homepage.

  Assist in editing the homepage layout, decorating the homepage.

+ Edit book detail view, add function into it.